Why it Matters

 It is becoming increasingly apparent that the future of innovation is through precompetitive collaboration, bringing together multiple stakeholders with common pain points to develop solutions for the benefit of all.
 Precompetitive collaboration allows for the various industry sectors involved in infection management and sepsis to overcome operational hurdles and lower barriers to innovation that enable all stakeholders to make progress.
 This, most importantly, will save lives and limbs from sepsis.

 To bridge these gaps, Sepsis Alliance is convening Sepsis Innovation Collaborative (SIC).
-SIC is a nationwide multi-stakeholder public/private collaborative that brings together academic, clinical, industry, patient advocacy, reimbursement, research, and government stakeholders together into an inclusive community with the common mission to better manage infections, solve sepsis, and save lives.
+SIC is a nationwide multi-stakeholder public/private coalition that brings together academic, clinical, industry, patient advocacy, reimbursement, research, and government stakeholders together into an inclusive community with the common mission to better manage infections, solve sepsis, and save lives.
 SIC is organized into several community working groups focused on specific priority issue areas.